pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/genai-marketing-campaigns/README.md

 3. backend-img-generation: This will deploy the assets for the visuals generation workflow
 4. frontend: This will run the UI to interact with the application

+**Note:** Please make sure the following models are available in your region of deployment

+* Amazon Nova Canvas
+* Amazon Nova Pro
+* Amazon Tiitan Multimodal Embeddings

+You can review the availability of models by regions in: [https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html)

 ## Security Guideline
 Please see the [security guidelines](readme_assets/security.md#security).